Rules & Code of Conduct

 3. Maximum motorised device speed of 25km/h to ensure users do not exceed the speed limit

-4. Certified to the UL2272 device safety standard (PDF, 284kB), which is listed on LTA's whitelist (PDF, 710kB) to address fire risks and improve public safety1
+4. Certified to the UL2272 device safety standard (PDF, 284kB), which is listed on LTA's whitelist (PDF, 1.8MB) to address fire risks and improve public safety1

-6. From April 2020, new e-scooters to be sold or let hire by retailers/companies are required to pass a Registration Inspection and register with LTA.
-Before purchasing a new e-scooter, check with the retailer that it has been registered with LTA.
+5. New e-scooters to be sold or let hire by retailers/companies are required to pass a Registration Inspection and must be registered with LTA.
+Before purchasing an e-scooter, ensure that it is registered with LTA and that the transfer of ownership of the e-scooter is completed upon purchase.

-10. From 1 January 2022, e-scooter riders are required to pass the mandatory theory test for e-scooter on Singapore Polytechnic's Professional & Adult Continuing Education Academy (PACE)'s website before they are able to ride on cycling paths.
-Find out more details on the test formats and e-handbooks (PDF, 21kB)
+9. E-scooter riders are required to pass the mandatory theory test for e-scooter before they are able to ride on cycling paths.
+Find out more details on the test formats and e-handbooks (PDF, 47kB)

 1Please note that motorised luggage (PDF, 118kB) are considered as motorised PMDs (i.e. e-scooter), and will have to comply with the device criteria for motorised PMDs, including certification to the UL2272 device safety standard, and registered with LTA before they can be ridden on cycling paths.